-Petticoat Junction was a TV sitcom about life at a hotel in a small town.
+Petticoat Junction was a TV sitcom about life at a hotel near the small town of Hooterville.
 It aired from 1963-1970 on CBS as part of their interconnected triad of “rural” sitcoms, the other two being Green Acres and The Beverly Hillbillies.
 The opening credits of Petticoat Junction showed three young comely lasses—and their dog—popping their heads up over the edge of a water tank.
 Its cancellation despite good ratings was the first of the so-called “CBS Rural Purge” in 1971.
 In an attempt to “urbanize” their programming, all three of the above-mentioned shows, along with Hee-Haw, Mayberry RFD, and others, were cancelled, even though they all had average-to-good standing in the ratings.

 We did the right thing, didn’t we?
 They’d never surrender.
 It was right for us to blow them up.

 This is similar to the justifications offered up by supporters of the decision to use atomic bombs against Japan in World War II.
 Those who defend the use of the bombs in Hiroshima and Nagasaki usually point out that an invasion of Japan would have led to millions of casualties on both sides, and argue that the Japanese had shown unyielding determination to continue fighting the war, even in the face of ultimate defeat.